 Entrepreneurship at the University of Michigan has exploded over the past decade, and a network of resources and programs exists to support the ingenuity and entrepreneurial actions of our students, many of which are available to our student through the Center for Entrepreneurship.
 EECS students are well-positioned to engage in entrepreneurial success because of our discipline's proven track record for innovation.

 In an increasingly competitive job market, our programs offer students excellent options for a secure future.
 Employment and internship opportunities are available through the Engineering Career Resource Center, whose annual report illustrates that students from our programs are amongst the most highly sought and best compensated by employers.

-The U-M is located in Ann Arbor, which is consistently rated one of the most desirable, livable cities in the U.S.
+EECS is located on the U-M North Campus in Ann Arbor, which is consistently rated one of the most desirable, livable cities in the U.S.

-EECS alumni are helping solve critical societal issues as international leaders for companies and agencies such as Apple, Google, Intel, Qualcomm, AMD, NASA, Lockheed Martin, Motorola, GE, IBM Research Labs and Microsoft.
-Join this exclusive group as one of the leaders and inventors who are shaping and changing our world.
+EECS alumni are helping to solve critical societal issues as international leaders for companies and agencies such as Apple, Google, Intel, Qualcomm, AMD, NASA, Ford, Lockheed Martin, Motorola, GE, IBM Research Labs, and Microsoft.
+Join this exclusive group as one of the leaders and inventors who are shaping and changing our world for the better.